 plain china is a national literary anthology that showcases the best undergraduate writing from across the country, while providing a venue for top-notch artwork as well.
 The work of undergraduates has historically been featured only in their respective institutions; with this anthology, we want to honor and connect young writers and artists, and to create a collective narrative reflective of and relevant to the undergraduate writing experience.
 It is the only online compilation of undergraduate work at such a scale and on a national level.

-As one student editor put it: “The combination of strong, genuine voices and thoughtful, well-crafted prose, along with the variety in subject matter and form among the work, makes plain china a gathering place for the ideas, talents, and preoccupations of undergraduate writers—and isn’t that what this is all about?”
+As one student editor put it: “The combination of strong, genuine voices and thoughtful, well-crafted prose, along with the variety in subject matter and form among the work, makes plain china a gathering place for the ideas, talents, and essay writing service preoccupations of undergraduate writers—and isn’t that what this is all about?”

 We think it is, and thank all participants for making it possible.
 Now publishing for our sixth year, we have witnessed an ever richer mix as more schools have participated in the plain china: Best Undergraduate Writing series.
 We are pleased to be part of the Forum for Undergraduate Student Editors (FUSE) and to see the rise of more and more national journals.

 How we work

 We only consider work by undergraduate writers published in literary journals during the previous year.
 We solicit journals each spring, averaging over the past six years about 75 annually.
 In the fall, student editors, working in genre groups, not only propose, argue for and collectively choose pieces, they also discuss editing with fellow genre members and correspond with contributing writers to make the work the best it can be.
 For the reading, selection, and editing process, student editors receive academic credit.
 A small group of students assemble, digitally publish, and promote the anthology in the spring.

 Genesis of the idea